TylerRockwell/TylerRockwell.github.io/_posts/2016-01-15-ongoing-sb-progress.md

 to understand the whole environment I'm working in.
 I don't think I need to master every aspect right away, but at the very least nothing should feel like it's just done by magic.

+## January 21, 2016

+### What did you learn yesterday?

+Yesterday, I spent some time working in vim.
+I used it for my morning kata, and also for editing the nginx config file on Digital Ocean.
+I feel slightly more comfortable with it.
+I've gone from not being able to edit text at all with it and desperately typing :q every time I open it, to being able to write what I need at painfully slow speeds.
+That's an improvement, right?
+I learned a bit about nginx itself.
+The ssh portion was familiar, but editing the nginx config file was new to me.

+### What are you going to do today?

+Today, I'm working on getting my environment set up to run the ember portion of the to-do app.
+Assuming that goes well, I'll likely start building the API for it today.
+I believe I have some code review comments to address for the Twitter clone, so I'll also need to incorporate any recommended changes into that.

+### What do you expect to learn?

+I'm going to do my katas in vim from here on out, so I'll get more practice with that.
+Yesterday ended with npm vanishing as a command in my terminal, so perhaps I'll figure out why that happened.
+I'm sure there are nuances of code development that I'll learn today as well.
+It seems like every day I learn at least a few new things that I could not have predicted in this blog.